 New York State doesn’t have a set age like other states because New York believes each child is different.
 As a child grows, New York will allow the child to participate in where he/she wants to live and with whom.
 Generally after the age of 12, if a child knows with which parent the child wishes to reside with and has a well thought out reason, That will play a very significant role in what the Judge decides.

 It is up to the Judge or Support Magistrate to determine whether or not there is a real change of circumstances that would allow the litigant to come back and modify the previous Order.
 Many times a judge will say that there is no significant change in circumstances.
 I normally tell people to wait the three years if I know the Judge doesn’t want to change their decision.
 Without a significant change of circumstance, the Judge would have to basically admit the previous decision was wrong.
 I make sure there is a proper change in circumstances before I file a petition for a change of custody.
 This requires honest communication with your client.
-Come see me and I’ll help you determine a proper change of circumstances that will allow you to go back to court.
+Call me if you believe you have a significant change of circumstances and I’ll give you my honest opinion.
+I’ve tried my share of cases of teenagers who are miserable living with their custodial parent and a custodial parent keeping the child just so he or she doesn’t have to pay child support.
+I understand how to get the right teachers or friend’s parents to testify as to how the child’s miserable home life is causing real damage and why a change of custody may be in order.